Lion (2016 film): Plot

 Twenty years later, Saroo moves to Melbourne to study hotel management and starts a relationship with an American student, Lucy.
-During a meal with some Indian friends at their home where Saroo recognises a dish that he had loved as a child, Saroo reveals that he is not from Calcutta and was separated from his birth family more than 20 years earlier.
+When asked where he's from, he responds that he's from Calcutta.
+During a meal with some Indian friends at their home, Saroo recognises the jalebis, a dish that he had loved as a child.
+He reveals that he is not from Calcutta and was separated from his birth family more than 20 years earlier.
 His friends suggest he use Google Earth to search for his hometown.
-Saroo begins to do research, and, overwhelmed by the thought of the pain he imagines his family in India must have been feeling ever since he was lost, becomes obsessive and gradually withdraws from Lucy and his adoptive family, without telling the latter about his search for his biological family.
+Saroo begins to do research and becomes obsessive and withdraws from Lucy and his adoptive family, without telling the latter about his search for his biological family.

-Eventually, after hearing his adoptive mother is not doing well because he has pulled away and Mantosh (who has substance abuse issues) has gone missing, Saroo visits her to apologise, and learns that she is not infertile, as he had always assumed, but wanted to help children in need through adoption.
-Feeling overwhelmed by how much more ground is left to cover in his search, one night Saroo recognises the rock formations where his mother worked and finds the area where he lived: the Ganesh Talai neighbourhood of the Khandwa district.
-He finally tells his adoptive mother about his search, and she fully supports his efforts.
+Eventually, after hearing his adoptive mother is not doing well because he has pulled away and Mantosh (who has substance abuse issues) has gone missing, Saroo visits her to apologise and learns that she is not infertile, as he had always assumed, but wanted to help children in need through adoption.
+One night, Saroo recognises the rock formations where his mother worked and finds the area where he lived: the Ganesh Talai neighbourhood of the Khandwa district.
+After reconciling with Lucy, he tells his adoptive mother about his search, and she fully supports his efforts.

 Saroo returns to Ganesh Talai and, with the help of a local English speaker, has an emotional reunion with his biological mother and sister, but is heartbroken to learn that Guddu was hit and killed by a train the night they were separated.
 His mother remained in the village for the 25 years since he went missing because she never gave up hope that he would return.
-In addition to mispronouncing his home village's name, Saroo learns that he had also always mispronounced his own name as a child, as his biological parents named him not "Saroo" but "Sheru", meaning "lion".
+In addition to mispronouncing his home village's name, Saroo learns that he also mispronounced his own name as a child, as his biological parents named him not "Saroo" but "Sheru", meaning "lion".